 Buildings 20 to 40 years

 Machinery and factory equipments 10 years

 Office and other equipments 3 or 5 years

 Motor vehicles 3 or 5 years

-Renovation 1 to 3 years
+Renovation for self-operated stores 1 to 3 years

 Construction-in-progress represents factory building under construction and is stated at cost.
 Construction-in-progress is not depreciated until such time when the asset is available for use.